Anti-Drug National Command: History

 Univision has described the unit as a "low-profile" component of the National Guard.
 General Ramón Guillén Dávila, a commanding general of the Anti-Drug National Command was accused of drug trafficking in the 1990s.
 Ramón Guillén Dávila and his successor Orlando Hernández Villegas allegedly cooperated with the Central Intelligence Agency in "controlled deliveries of cocaine" in a program titled "Operation North".
 The CIA installed an operations center with the Anti-Drug National Command's offices in Colinas de Las Acacias urbanization of Caracas, establishing a direct network to the El Paso Intelligence Center.
-According to the United States Drug Enforcement Administration, over 200 kilograms destined for the United States never reached their targets in 1991.
-However, Operation North was performed unknown to the DEA and Venezuelan authorities.
+According to the United States Drug Enforcement Administration, over 200 kilograms destined for the United States reached USA but got lost in 1991.
+However, Operation North was performed with authorization and knowledge of the DEA and Venezuelan authorities.
 Both generals were later pardoned by President Carlos Andrés Pérez in 1993 and the CIA pulled out of Venezuela.
 The Operation North incident led to the origin of the term "Cartel of the Suns", the suspected involvement of Venezuelan generals in drug trafficking.